SimonDahdal/MVC-Calculator-Java/README.md

 # MVC-Calculator-Java
-A simple calculator project writen with Java Swing based on the Model View Controller design pattern.
+A simple calculator project written with Java Swing based on the Model View Controller design pattern.